 Established in 2003, Otaki Museum is a small local museum on Otaki's Main Street.
 Changing exhibitions display the town's rich past.
 Admission is free.
 We are open Thursday to Saturday (during exhibitions) 10-2pm.

-Otaki Museum houses a comprehensive range of items significant to the history of Otaki and the surrounding district; collects objects, stories, and images of interest; has an extensive photo collection and many early copies of the town's newspaper, the Otaki Mail; holds archival material relating to the town and its people, including records from Otaki School and the Otaki Borough Council; records and collects oral history; and tells Otaki's stories through a changing exhibition programme.
+Otaki Museum houses a comprehensive range of items significant to the history of Otaki and the surrounding district; collects objects, stories, and images of interest; has an extensive photo collection; holds archival material relating to the town and its people, including records from Otaki School and the Otaki Borough Council; and tells Otaki's stories through a changing exhibition programme.

 The Otaki Museum is housed in the former Bank of New Zealand building, built in 1918.
 As one of the most historic and prominent on Main Street it was the Council Chamber for the Otaki Borough Council from 1967 to 1989 and housed the local service centre of the Kapiti Coast District Council until 1998.